downdelving/backend/README.md

-# backend
+# Downdelving [Backend]

-Backend for Downdelving, written in Go
+Backend for Downdelving, an experimental MUD.